2.9.1 Satisfactory Academic Progress Policy-Academic and Financial Aid

 Subpart D. Consortium Credits.
 Credits for which a student is registered at another college, which are accepted in transfer by this college and are included for purposes of processing financial aid at this college.
 These classes are included in satisfactory academic progress measurements.

 Subpart E. Remedial/Developmental Credits.
 Developmental credits are those awarded for remedial course work (i.e. below the 1000 level).
 Students may receive financial aid for developmental classes up to a maximum of 30 credit hours.
-These credits are included in all satisfactory academic progress measurements.
-However, up to 30 developmental credits are excluded from the maximum timeframe calculations.
+These credits are included in the GPA and excluded from the completion percentage measurement of satisfactory academic progress.
+Up to 30 developmental credits are excluded from the maximum timeframe calculations.

 Subpart F. Repeated Courses.
 Courses may be repeated for an improved grade.
 Only the highest grade attained will be counted on the student’s GPA calculation.
 Repeated courses are included in the completion rate calculation and maximum timeframe calculations.
 A student shall not be permitted to receive financial aid for more than one repetition of a previously passed course.